Benzos and Overdose: Be Aware of the Risks and Signs

 - Look out for yourself and those around you by not using substances alone.

 - Try a small amount first, then go slowly.
+Do a tester shot or smoke a small amount to start.

 - Carry naloxone and know how to identify and respond to an overdose.